HeatingSave Hits a Hole-in-One for Energy Savings at Rugby Golf Club

 The Golf Club has more than 500 members, as well as 4 permanent employees and a few seasonal/temporary ones.
 Apart from the actual course, its facilities include a clubhouse that can accommodate up to 80 people sitting, as well as a Function Room, with wonderful views over the golf club, which will comfortably seat 24 people for a sit-down function or a business meeting.

 The buildings are heated using a gas-fired boiler and radiators.
 An immersion heating solution is also used for hot water provision.

-Mr. Steve Watts, the Rugby Golf Club Secretary, recalls that, by 2014, the club had started looking for a way to improve their central heating system, as it was becoming unfit for purpose.
+Mr. Steve Watts, the Rugby Golf Club Secretary, recalls that, a few years go, the club had started looking for a way to improve their central heating system, as it was becoming unfit for purpose.

 Around the same time, a HeatingSave representative paid us a visit and conducted a demo of the system.
 After careful consideration and comparison with the features provided by several competitors, we have decided to go for HeatingSave because it was the most appropriate solution for our specific requirements and needs” Steve told the HeatingSave reporter.